 It is important for expats to note that as non-relevant UK individuals without UK earnings, tax relief on payments may not apply.
 Usually, the maximum available is £3,600 pa (£2,880 plus 20% tax relief).
-More about tax-relief can be found on our SIPPs page.
+More about tax-relief can be found on our International SIPP page.

 Legislative changes in 2006 made it possible to transfer final salary pensions into other schemes offering greater access, investment flexibility and the option to pass assets to loved ones after death.
-Transfers into qualifying recognised overseas pension schemes (QROPS) and SIPPS soared, with expats looking to convert their UK schemes in to 'expat pensions', often without fully understanding the potential consequences.
+Transfers into qualifying recognised overseas pension schemes (QROPS) and SIPPS soared, with expats looking to convert their UK schemes in to 'expat pensions'.

-Remuneration for international IFA's is still largely commission-based and investments can be sold to benefit the advisor more than the client.
+Remuneration for international IFA's is still largely commission-based and investments are often sold to benefit the advisor more than the client.
 So it is vital to ask how you pay for advice with clear explanations of both the benefits and the sacrifices you'll be making by transferring your pensions.

 Despite numerous campaigns by the UK government warning of the risks, thousands of investors worldwide continue to fall victim to poor advice and unscrupulous salesmen.
 The exotic nature of some unregulated investments may appear attractive but often result in funds being suspended or loss of capital.

 The Expat Advisors network operates without secrets or surprises, providing expert guidance and full disclosure on every aspect of the transfer process.
 To learn more, contact us today and we'll remove doubt from your pension transfer decision.